Soshable | Social Media Blog

 This post has been moved to Following on Twitter.

 +JD Rucker is Editor at Soshable, a Social Media Marketing Blog.
-He is a Christian, a husband, a father, and Director of Digital Marketing for KPA.
+He is a Christian, a husband, a father, and founder of Dealer Authority.
 He drinks a lot of coffee, usually in the form of a 5-shot espresso over ice.
 Find him on Twitter, Facebook, and Pinterest.

 “Those who fall in the middle by following a few thousand people without attempting to grow will have a difficult time achieving success regardless of their goal.”

 I don’t think I’d say people following a few thousand are really in the middle, statistically speaking, but you’re points throughout are still well taken

 Gah…your points are well taken, not you’re points well taken.

 (Of course, people don’t care how it’s spelled they read it.